 “Should we help?”
 Laudine asked nervously, standing beside him.
 “We know some of those Muggles.
-You can see Baron Edwin over there – I’m certain it’s him, because no one else wears hideous feathered tunics like that.
-I know it is not our battle, but they’re our friends.”
+You can see Baron Edwin over there – I am certain it is him, because no one else wears hideous feathered tunics like that.
+I know it is not our battle, but they are our friends.”

 “I was thinking the same thing,” Godric agreed.
-“Edwin has been nothing but good to us, and it’s only right that we should help him out.”
+“Edwin has been nothing but good to us, and it is only right that we should help him out.”

 Just then a booming knock sounded on the door, and Godric and Laudine hurried away from the window to answer it.
 Godric pulled the door open quickly, and a young woman nearly fell into the house as her arm swung forwards to knock again on the door that was no longer there.

-“I’m sorry,” cried the visitor as she straightened herself up again.
-“It’s just – you must help us!
-The Danes are back and Edwin is fighting and he’s been hurt!
-You’re wizards, you can do something!
-You can save us and get rid of the Vikings!”
+“I apologise,” cried the visitor as she straightened herself up again.
+“But – you must help us!
+The Danes are back and Edwin is fighting and he has been hurt!
+You are wizards, you can do something!
+You can save us and evict the Vikings from the land!”
 She was wringing her hands frantically, and looked from Godric to Laudine with fear in her eyes.

 “What are you doing?” he asked her.
-“You can’t fight Muggles with a wand, that’s not fair.”
+“You cannot fight Muggles with a wand; that is unfair.”

-“But it will drive away the Vikings, and that’s what we need,” said Laudine.
+“But it will drive away the Vikings, and that is what we need,” said Laudine.

 “Yes, bring your wands, both of you!” the Baroness said urgently.
-“The Vikings haven’t got any wizards with them, so with magic on our side, we have a chance!
-And it will be over sooner and we won’t have to lose any more people.”
+“The Vikings have not wizards with them, so with magic on our side, we have a chance!
+And it will be over sooner and we will not need to lose any more lives.”

-“It’s not noble to fight with a wand against Muggles,” Godric insisted.
-“But of course we’ll come to help.”
+“It is not noble to fight with a wand against Muggles,” Godric insisted.
+“But of course we will come to help.”

-“They can’t,” said Godric, pushing her wand away and unsheathing his sword in preparation for the battle.
+“They cannot,” said Godric, pushing her wand away and unsheathing his sword in preparation for the battle.

-“They’ve also got chain mail armour, and we haven’t.
-This is what we’ll use instead.
-It’s fine, and it’s still fair; stop trying to be so noble.”
+“They have also got chain mail armour, and we have not.
+This is what we shall use instead.
+It is fine, and still fair; stop trying to be so noble.”